ruby-processing/PConstants/docs/_posts/2017-07-06-constant_missing.md

 date:   2017-07-06 06:34:13
 categories: pconstants update
 ---
 It has been reported that `:constant_missing` could be useful in accessing java enums, but [my experiments][github] make me doubt its value.
+See prevoius post for a more convential approach.
+As far as I can tell the redefining of :constant missing is somewhat similar to `include Constants` module with in this case `Axis`, `RenderMode` and `Shapes` as the available constants _you still need to access the actual enums_ by prefix the enum name `Axis::X`

 ### Requirements